 Sh.
 Dr. Osama Bahar holds a Doctorate from Lahaye University in the Netherlands, a Master's Degree from Al Emam Al Awzae University in Lebanon and a Bachelor's degree in Islamic Shari'ah from Prince Abdul Qader Al Jaazaeri University of Islamic Studies in Algeria.
-Currently, he is working as independent Shari'ah advisor.
+Currently, he is a Shari'ah member at First Energy Bank, Ithmaar Bank, Al Salam Bank, and Bahrain Bourse.

-Sheikh Abdul Nasser Al Mahmood
+Sheikh Doctor Abdul Nasser Al Mahmood

 Sh.
-Abdul Nasser holds a Master's in Business Administration from the Gulf University and is working on a thesis in Shari'ah Control and Review in Islamic banks.
+Dr. Abdul Nasser holds aholds a Doctorate from International Islamic University, Malaysia, a Master's in Business Administration from the Gulf University and is working on a thesis in Shari'ah Control and Review in Islamic banks.
 He also holds a Bachelor's degree in Shari'ah and Islamic Studies from Qatar University and an Advanced Diploma in Islamic Commercial Jurisprudence from Bahrain Institution of Banking Finance.
 He is a member of the Islamic Supervisory Board of Ebdaa Bank, Eskan Bank, and Bahrain Development Bank.
 Also, he works as an Executive Manager in the Shari'ah Coordination and Implementation department at Khaleeji Commercial Bank.